aedecano/ACORN_Variant_Calling/README.md

      - snps.vcf: The called SNPs in VCF format.
      - snps.tab: A tabular summary of SNPs.
      - alignment.bam: The aligned reads in BAM format.
      - alignment.bam.bai: The BAM index file.

-## Long Read Alignment and SNP Calling with DeepVariant
+## Long Read Alignment with minimap2 and SNP Calling with Medaka or DeepVariant

 ### 1. Align the Reads to the Reference Genome:
    - Use minimap2 for aligning long reads.